-The Ming Hsieh Department of Electrical Engineering (https://minghsiehee.usc.edu/) of the USC Viterbi School of Engineering (https://viterbischool.usc.edu) seeks outstanding faculty candidates for multiple faculty positions at any tenure-track or tenured rank.
+The Ming Hsieh Department of Electrical and Computer Engineering (https://minghsiehee.usc.edu/) of the USC Viterbi School of Engineering (https://viterbischool.usc.edu) seeks outstanding faculty candidates for multiple faculty positions at any tenure-track or tenured rank.
 The Viterbi School is committed to increasing the diversity of its faculty and welcomes applications from women, persons from underrepresented groups, veterans, and individuals with disabilities.

 Candidates of exceptional academic quality from all areas of electrical engineering at all ranks are encouraged to apply.